Forced hyacinths spread their fragrant smell in our houses even in winter.

 Nice hyacinth bouquets

-Hyacinths grow very well in our houses, balconies and terraces.
-They’re perfect for large pot arrangements.
+Hyacinth grows very well in our houses, balconies and terraces.
+It’s perfect for large pot arrangements.

 Feel free to slice the stem and create nice, fragrant hyacinth bouquets.
 Most often, colors come in a range of white, pink and violet, with shades of blue.